 Our community also has:

-If you think you've found a bug, first read the Help I've Found a Bug article and follow its instructions.
+If you think you've found a bug, first read the How to Report a Bug article and follow its instructions.
 If you're confident it's a new bug, and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.

 Please don't create GitHub issues for security issues.
 Instead, please send an email to